Ovilla Christian School

 Ovilla Christian School (OCS) is a private Christian school located in Ovilla, Texas, a suburb of Dallas, Texas.
 Founded in 1990 with nine kindergarten students, OCS is a ministry of Ovilla Road Baptist Church (ORBC) and is co-located with the church on a 54 acre campus.
 The school is accredited by the Association of Christian Schools International (ACSI) and is a member of the Texas Association of Private and Parochial Schools (TAPPS).
 OCS participates in numerous extracurricular events, both athletic and academic, sponsored by ACSI and/or TAPPS.

-OCS states that it has a maximum capacity of 578 students, and currently averages around 365 students, in a full K4-12 program.
+OCS states that it has a maximum capacity of 578 students, and currently averages around 365 students, in a full Pre-K3-12 program.